How to Save Money at Your Local County Fair

 Take advantage of free concerts!
 When we went, they were playing Smash Mouth (ya know the songs – “I’m a Believer,” “Walkin’ on the Sun,” and “All Star”).
 This was our boys’ first concert and they were stoked to be attending!
 They even got to go up on the stage – no joke!!!
 If the concert is going to be at night, be sure to bring a blanket with you.
 In our case, we parked in a parking lot fairly close to the fair and walked out to the car to bring the blanket in.
 So glad we did!!!

-Have fun at the fair and save some money while you’re doing it!
+Have fun and save some money at your county fair while you’re doing it!

 1 lucky winner will receive $10 via Paypal to enjoy at the fair!

-How do you save money at the fair?
+How do you save money at your county fair?